From Next Token Prediction to (STRIPS) World Models: Introduction

-From the perspective of \textit{next token prediction}, if we assume tokens to be the actions in $M$, a trace $\tau = (a_0, \ldots, a_n)$ is positive iff each action $a_i$ is a \textit{possible next action} given the previous actions $(a_0, \ldots, a_{i-1})$ in the trace, and negative otherwise.
+From the perspective of next token prediction, if we assume tokens to be the actions in $M$, a trace $\tau=(a_1,\ldots,a_{n})$ is positive iff each action $a_i$ is a \emph{possible next action} (applicable) given the previous actions in the trace, and negative otherwise.
+We also say that a negative trace $\tau$ is \emph{inconsistent} with the model $M$, and capture this in the function $f_M(\tau)$ that is $1$ if $\tau$ is inconsistent, and else is $0$.

-\Omit{ Let $A$ be a finite set of grounded STRIPS actions.
-An \emph{action trace} is a finite sequence $\tau = (a_1, \dots, a_n) \in A^n$ for some $n \geq 1$.
-Our main task is to learn from a set of action traces~$T$ a propositional \strips model $M$ which is equivalent to an (unknown) model $M^*$ that generated $T$.

-\begin{definition}[Internal Consistency (IC)] Given a \strips model~$M$ and a trace $\tau = (a_1, \dots, a_n) \in A^n$, an action~$a_i$ is said to be \emph{internally consistent} (IC) with respect to $M$ if, for every atom $p \in \mathrm{pre}(a_i)$, one of the following holds: \begin{enumerate} \item no preceding action modifies $p$, or \item the most recent preceding action that modifies $p$ adds it, i.e., $p \in \mathrm{add}(a_j)$. \end{enumerate} A trace is \emph{IC} if all its actions are IC. \end{definition}

-Note that this definition does not rely on any initial state; that is, all actions are assumed to be initially applicable and may become non-IC depending on the preceding actions in the trace.
-Moreover, a non-IC trace may contain multiple non-IC actions.
-In such cases, which may be counterintuitive, all actions that precede a non-IC action, regardless of whether they are IC or not, are still assumed to have been applied.